Full Circle Scholarship

 The scholarship applies to a diverse mix of graduate programs including fields such as Government and Civic Engagement, Leadership and Management, Education, Healthcare, and Technology.
 (Review the full list of eligible graduate degree programs.)

-For those looking to break into a new field entirely, Northeastern’s ALIGN program is designed for you.
-The program offers interested students a path to fields such as Computer Science, Information Assurance, or Energy Systems even if your previous education and experiences have concentrated in other areas.
+For those looking to break into the technology field, Northeastern’s Align Master of Science in Computer Science program is designed for you.
+The Align program provides a direct path to an MSCS for non-computer science majors without programming experience.
 With Northeastern University and the Full Circle Scholarship, nothing is out of reach.

 Founded in 1898, Northeastern is a top-tier, nonprofit research university, grounded in experiential learning.
 We integrate academic coursework with professional work, research, service, and global learning opportunities in 128 countries.
 Eligible programs are available online and on-ground at Northeastern’s campus locations in Boston, Seattle, Silicon Valley, Charlotte, NC, and Toronto.